MicrosoftDocs/well-architected/well-architected/devops/automation-infrastructure.md

 ## Azure Landing Zones (Repeatable environment configuration)

-Organizations which centrally manage, govern, or support multiple workloads in the cloud will require repeatable **and consistent** environments.
+Organizations that centrally manage, govern, or support multiple workloads in the cloud will require repeatable **and consistent** environments.
 Azure Landing Zones provide central operations teams with a repeatable approach to environmental configuration.
 To deliver consistent environments, all Azure Landing Zones provide a set of common design areas, reference architecture, reference implementation, and a process to modify that deployment to fit the organization design requirements.

 > [!WARNING]
 > Some organizations are following a growing industry trend towards decentralized operations (or workload operations).
 When operations is decentralized, the organization chooses to accept duplication of resources and potential inconsistencies in environmental configuration, in favor of reduced dependencies and full control of the environment through Azure Pipelines.
 Organizations who are following a decentralized operating model are less likely to leverage Azure Landing Zones to create repeatable environment configurations, but will still find value in the subsequent sections of this article.